ARCLeeds/arcleeds.github.io/blog/_posts/2023-04-25-nutrientprofiler-r-pkg.md

 a separate R package that implemented a series of functions to represent the Nutrient Profile Model logic and could be applied to product data in bulk.

-I’ve used the R language for several years although predominantly as a scripting language in data science (using the [tidyverse](https://www.tidyverse.org/)) or developing web apps (using [Shiny](https://shiny.rstudio.com/)).
+I’ve used the R language for several years, although predominantly as a scripting language in data science (using the [tidyverse](https://www.tidyverse.org/)), or developing web apps (using [Shiny](https://shiny.rstudio.com/)).
 I haven’t ever written an R package before so this project has been a really interesting experience looking at the R packaging ecosystem.